AidanRocke/zen_of_combinatorics/README.md

 it is implicitly related to the Physical Church-Turing thesis and exploring it carefully will probably require going beyond the Standard Model.
 Civilisations within the Turing limit don't know Chaitin's constant.

+## References:

+1. Dissertation on the Art of Combinations.

+2. The mathematical studies of GW Leibniz on combinatorics.
+Eberhard Knoblich.
+Historia Mathematica.
+1974.